 Uummannaq.
-Uummannaq comprises a large system of ice fjords, where the fishery for Greenland halibut was conducted.
-The main fishing ground was the southernmost fjord Qarajaq ice fjord.
+Uummannaq comprises a large system of ice fjords, where the fishery for Greenland halibut is conducted.
+The main fishing ground is the southernmost fjord Qarajaq Ice fjord.
 Use of gillnets is prohibited in the inner parts of the fjords.